nyu-acsys/template-proofs/README.md

 You can prefix the command with `time` in order to time each check, or append `-v` in order to see more verbose outputs.

 You can verify that our GRASShopper proof scripts have no "holes" in them by checking that they contain no `assume` commands.
 Note that there are some procedures/lemmas without bodies in ccm.spl.
 These should be interpreted as forward declarations that serve as axioms of the theory of CCMs.
-The bodies (i.e. proofs) of these lemmas are then provided in `multiset_ccm.spl` and `multipair_ccm.spl` for the specific instantiations of the CCM theory.
+The bodies (i.e. proofs) of these lemmas are then provided in `multiset_ccm.spl` for the specific instantiations of the CCM theory.

 #### Linking Templates and Implementations